spdk/spdk.github.io/development.md

 * vhost-initiator-vg-autotest
 * zns-vg-autotest

+#### Triggering on-demand performance regression tests

+In order to request performance tests of your change post comment with `tests:` content as described in previous subchapter.
+Available identifiers for performance tests:

+* nvme-perf/regression-nvme
+* vhost-perf/regression-vhost
+* nvmf-perf/regression-tcp
+* nvmf-perf/regression-rdma

+After posting the comment you should get a "Additional tests accepted." comment from CI bot as confirmation that the build was scheduled.
+Another comment will be posted from CI bot after test completion.

+You can check the results of requested performance test run on https://performance.spdk.io.
+Make sure to select appropriate dashboard and enabling `manual_builds` and `Build Annotations` options at the top of the dashboard pages to quickly locate results related to your test request.

+Please be patient waiting for the test results.
+Regression tests take considerable amount of time to complete.
+Each of listed performance tests takes about 2-3 hours.
+This time might be longer depending on the current build queue in the CI.

 #### Mellanox Build Bot

 If Mellanox Build Bot gives your patch a -1 and you believe that this failure is not related to your patch, you can re-trigger a new